 The alternative to the typical on premise ERP deployment has been replaced by the Cloud – CIO’s are shifting the way they think, moving away from the large IT investments for hardware, application management, middleware, security etc. In addition, companies prefer to channel their energies and resources to core business functions as opposed to building large and costly IT departments.
 These IT related overheads are not more efficient, productive or profitable, in fact the Cloud promises reduced costs, more flexible and scalable operating models and an overall improved customer experience.

 Companies are under pressure to adopt SMAC thinking

 The workforce is putting great pressure on businesses to cater for SMAC thinking and forcing them out of the traditional mindset.
 Employees will actively look for companies that can cater for a remote or flexible working environment.
 Overtime should not require having to come to the office to get work done.
 Companies have to keep in mind that they are no longer servicing just clients any more, it’s about catering to your workforce as well, and that includes millennials who expect access to these social elements.

 A company-wide SMAC ideology with the right software means that you will be able to offer enticing collaborative interfaces that are accessible anywhere, use big data to drive better decision-making and deliver a sophisticated, yet affordable, infrastructure through the cloud.
-Enterprise Management (formerly known as Sage X3) delivers this effortlessly because the solution is designed with SMAC in mind.
-Take a closer look at Enterprise Management’s (formerly known as Sage X3) capabilities by downloading our infographic below.
+Sage X3 delivers this effortlessly because the solution is designed with SMAC in mind.
+Take a closer look at Sage X3 capabilities by downloading our infographic below.